qsb-dev/quantum-space-buddies/README.md

 QSB also changes some mechanics of the base game, to better fit a multiplayer experience.
 These include :
 - Adding dialogue boxes above NPC and player heads, so other players can "listen in" on conversations.
 - Quantum objects check observations from all players and all player probes.
+- When dying from any cause other than the supernova, the ATP black hole, or the end of the game, the player respawns instantly at Timber Hearth.

 ### Why can't I connect to a server?
 #### For the host :